-Our LGBTQ community is diverse, vibrant, and growing.
-Today, there are many organizations at the University of Mississippi and in the larger community that collaborate on a range of annual events, including LGBT History Month in October and the Oxford Pride Parade in May.
+Our LGBTQIA+ community is diverse, vibrant, and growing.
+Today, there are many organizations at the University of Mississippi and in the larger community that collaborate on a range of annual events, including LGBTQ+ History Month in October and the Oxford Pride Parade in May.

-On campus, the Sarah Isom Center for Women and Gender Studies and the Center for Inclusion and Cross-Cultural Engagement oversee Pride Camp (a program for incoming LGBTQ students), LGBT History Month, Lavender Graduation, and the Oxford Pride Parade.
-They also coordinate the Allies program and other LGBTQ+ specific diversity education initiatives, in order to train students, faculty, and staff to be advocates and resources for LGBTQ students.
+On campus, the Sarah Isom Center for Women and Gender Studies and the Center for Inclusion & Cross Cultural Engagement oversee Pride Camp (a community-building program for LGBTQ+ students), LGBTQ+ History Month, Lavender Graduation, and the Oxford Pride Parade.
+The CICCE coordinates the Allies program and other LGBTQ+ specific diversity education initiatives, in order to train students, faculty, and staff to be advocates and resources for the LGBTQ+ community.
 The Isom Center also offers a graduate minor in gender studies and an optional queer studies emphasis in its undergraduate minor.
-For more on lectures and specific programming, including the annual queer studies lecture please go here.
-Individual departments, centers, and organizations collaborate on these programs to bring them to campus.
+Check out the Events tab above to find information on upcoming lectures, programming, and events.
+Many individual departments, centers, and organizations collaborate on these programs to bring them to campus.

-Student groups on campus include UM Pride Network, QPOC (Queer People of Color), OUTGrads, a new organization for graduate and professional students, and LAMBDA, a student support and discussion group on campus.
+Student groups on campus include UM Pride Network, QPOC (Queer People of Color), OUTGrads, an organization for graduate and professional students, and LAMBDA, a student support and discussion group on campus.

 In the Oxford community, OutOxford organizes Code Pink, a series of inclusive dance parties, and co-sponsors the Oxford Pride Parade, including the annual drag show.
-PFLAG serves as a support groups for LGBTQ folks and their friends and families.
-Allied groups such as the Oxford Film Festival and the Yoknapatawpha Arts Council regularly cosponsor LGBTQ-themed events with the Isom Center.
+PFLAG serves as a support groups for LGBTQ+ folks and their friends and families.
+Allied groups such as the Oxford Film Festival and the Yoknapatawpha Arts Council regularly cosponsor LGBTQ-themed events.

-In the broader community, HRC Mississippi has a network across the state, and the Campaign for Southern Equality has worked on a number of court cases regarding Mississippi’s LGBTQ community.
+In the broader community, HRC Mississippi has a network across the state, and the Campaign for Southern Equality has worked on a number of court cases regarding Mississippi’s LGBTQIA+ community.